greenbar91/Tumblr-Project/README.md

 ![](https://i.imgur.com/aqmzzne.png)

-* Another challenge- in the Tumblr counterpart, the login and sign-up modals were combined and rendered based on the existence of the user's email.
-We decided to use a conditional statement and create a Redux Thunk to check the email, subsequently rendering the appropriate slide based on the result
+* Designed a Redux Thunk to manage user authentication by checking the existence of a user's email and rendering the appropriate log-in or sign-up modal based on the result.
+Utilized Redux for efficient state management and conditional rendering logic.
+Enhanced user experience by ensuring seamless and dynamic modal presentation, aligning with the functionality of the Tumblr counterpart.

 ![](https://i.imgur.com/9VNqRb0.png)